GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

 </details><hr />

-<details><summary style="font-size:20px;font-weight:bold">I get an error while running the offboarding script to remove the SEED components such as Cloudflare WARP, Microsoft Defender or Tanium Client.</summary>
+<details><summary style="font-size:20px;font-weight:bold">I get an error on my macOS device while running the offboarding package to remove the SEED components such as Cloudflare WARP, Microsoft Defender or Tanium Client.</summary>

 Try running the script again.
 If you still experience any error, submit an [incident request](https://go.gov.sg/techpass-sr) with the TechPass support.